-Kairos Academies reserves the right to refuse to administer certain types of medication (at the discretion of the school nurse or other employee authorized by the CEO or their medical designee) when such administration could prove harmful to staff or students without proper training or direction of a doctor.
+Kairos Academies reserves the right to refuse to administer certain types of medication (at the discretion of the school nurse or other employee authorized by the CEO or their medical designee) when such administration could prove harmful to staff or studies without proper training or direction of a doctor.

-Self-Administration of Medicine for Life-Threatening, Respiratory Illnesses
+Self-Administration of Medicine for Life Threatening, Respiratory Illnesses Kairos Academies may permit students with asthma or other potentially lifereatening respiratory illnesses to selfadminister medicine in alignment with the Safe Schools Act and Missouri Medication Administration procedures.

-Kairos Academies may permit students with asthma or other potentially life-threatening respiratory illnesses to self-administer medicine in alignment with the Safe Schools Act and Missouri Medication Administration procedures.
+Before a student may be allowed to selfadminister asthma or anaphylaxis medication, the parent must complete both of these forms:

-Before a student may be allowed to self-administer asthma or anaphylaxis medication, the parent must complete both of these forms:
+Authorization for Self Carry & Self Administration of Medication & Waiver & Indemnification from Liability AND

-- 1. Authorization for Self Carry & Self Administration of Medication & Waiver & Indemnification from Liability AND - 2.
-Physician Authorization for Rescue Medications in the School Setting
+2. Physician Authorization for Rescue Medications in the School Setting